dashingsoft/pyarmor/docs/reference/man.rst

             Do everything in global settings

-Without this option, all the changed settings are soted in :term:`Local Configuration Path`, generally it's ``.pyarmor`` in the current path.
-By this option, everything is stored in :term:`Global Configuration Path`, generally it's ``~/.pyarmor/config/global``
+Without this option, all the changed settings are stored in :term:`Local Path`, generally it's ``./.pyarmor/config``.
+By this option, everything is stored in :term:`Global Path`, generally it's ``~/.pyarmor/config/global``

 .. option:: -r, --reset